PEERINGTestbed/client/README.md

 - Use the `./peering` script to establish a BGP session for exchanging routes with the router, e.g., `./peering bgp start`.

     > Warning: When using IPv6, you need to edit the `client/bird6/bird6.conf` file and set a valid router ID (search for the line starting with `router id`) and use a unique IP address (e.g., one allocated to your experiment)
+    >
+    > Warning: The BIRD configuration has BGP sessions configured with *all* PEERING muxes.
+You can control which sessions get established by bringing the OpenVPN tunnels up or down.
+However, the BIRD configuration also imports *all* routes received from the muxes.
+If you establish many sessions and import all routes, RAM utilization *will* be high.
+Start slow and provision accordingly.

 Read the output of `./peering prefix` to find out how to make and control announcements.
 For example, to announce your prefix out of all PEERING routers you are connected to, use `./peering prefix announce <prefix>`.